 RENTER'S RIGHTS

-RENTER'S RIGHTS WITH THE HOUSING AUTHORITY OF THE CITY OF AURORA
+RENTER'S RIGHTS WITH THE

 The Aurora Housing Authority is committed to providing clear and comprehensive information on the rights and responsibilities of both the Resident (sometimes referred to as a “tenant” or “renter”) and the Landlord (and/or owner, and/or agent of the owner or Landlord).
 View more info below.